spencergosden/rr_ai_project/README.md

 - Interactive Streamlit dashboard for exploring quarterly earnings data
 - Automated web scraping of earnings call transcripts
-- AI-powered NLP analysis using Anthropic's Claude API
+- AI-powered NLP analysis using Anthropic's Claude API - Model is Claude 4 Sonnet
 - Fully containerized with Docker for easy deployment
 - Sentiment scoring for management and Q&A sections
 - Strategic focus and theme extraction